-Steve and I did a Kickstarter campaign last year, a campaign that resulted in the creation of ‘The Manhattan Blues Project’.
-It was very hard work, by that I mean the logistics and the feeling of obligation to give people what they had not only contributed to, but what they expected from a man they admired.
+The creation of ‘The Manhattan Blues Project’ was very hard work, by that I mean the logistics and the feeling of obligation to give people what they had not only contributed to, but what they expected from a man they admired.
 We intended to produce the best possible end result, an album to be really proud of.
 An album that took blood, sweat and tears to create, an album that allowed Steve to move forward not backwards with both his playing and his production skills.

 Some of the most rewarding things that have being said about that album is how good the audio quality is.
 How it is one experience to hear it through speakers and another to hear it through headphones.
 That is because Steve intended it that way.
 There are swirls and subtle shifts in the ambient experience that cannot be heard on most speakers but can be heard through headphones.
 It took years of dedication to the art of playing, arranging, composing and recording to reach that standard.

 Nobody wants to put their corporate hand in their pockets anymore.

 We are being nagged to death by requests for help, this charity, that charity, but how can one complain, it is so tough out there to be noticed, unless you are a cute, risqué young popstar.
 I am cynical in my old age, I watch very carefully whom I give my offerings to.
 As best as I can, I make sure that all the money I give goes to the needy and does not inadvertently line the pocket of yet another abuser of trust.

 I am happier, more content, more creative and wackier than I remember being when I was 20 years old and that is perfect.
 I am a person who will listen more than talk and that takes a lifetime of practice.